sig-gis/SEPAL-CEO/docs_OpenMRV/DataCollection.rst

 ---
-title: Data collection with data quality management approaches
+title: Data collection with data quality management approaches in SEPAL
 summary: This tutorial will guide you through collecting reference data by visually interpreting land cover at sample locations.
 You will also learn how to create a data quality assurance plan that meets the needs and budgets of your specific mapping projects.
 author: Karen Dyson
 creation date: March, 2021